Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +---+---+---+---+ | A | B | B | B | +---+---+---+---+ | A | A | A | B | +---+---+---+---+ | A | A | A | B | +---+---+---+---+

 Both assumptions have been violated.
 A is winning but not getting the last chain.
-Not in every long linear chain DD is played.
+DD is not being played in every long linear chain.

 We get (# of dots) + (# long linear chains) = 20 + 4 = 24 which is even and the first player wins as the rule predicts.
-So that rule is better than the alternative proof with unnecessary assumptions and wrong interpretation.
+So that rule is better than the alternative proof with unnecessary assumptions and misinterpretations.

 No, both could be equally good.
 With only two long chains with 3 boxes, A needs to play DD giving a score A:B = 4:2.